 - The mentor and mentee will be matched, as best as possible, based on professional experience, strengths, areas of interest, and program expectations detailed in the application they used to apply to the program.

 The mentoring process should be a rewarding experience for all participants.
 Both mentor and mentee should feel comfortable with the match.
-After the first virtual meeting, if mentor or mentee is not satisfied, the program coordinator will make another attempt to find a match.
+After the first meeting, if either mentor or mentee is not satisfied, the program coordinator will make another attempt to find a match.
 Participants are allowed only one rematch during the program cycle.